Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 Planning before you go

-Follow the FCO’s travel checklist to prepare for travel abroad, and also:
+Follow the FCDO’s travel checklist to prepare for travel abroad, and also:

 Get comprehensive travel insurance before you travel.
 If you do not take out proper insurance, you will normally have to pay the costs of any emergency yourself, including expensive medical bills.